 More Yummy Smoothie Recipes

-If you make this ginger smoothie, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this ginger smoothie recipe, be sure to leave a comment below!

 Ginger Smoothie (with spinach, turmeric and lemon)